Monisha Rajesh: Career

-In 2010, she embarked on a four-month journey around India by train, using 80 train journeys to reach the furthest points of the Indian rail network, described in her 2012 book Around India in 80 trains.
+In 2010, she embarked on a four-month journey around India by train, using 80 train journeys to reach the furthest points of the Indian rail network, described in her 2012 book Around India in 80 Trains.
+The book was named as one of The Independent's "Top ten books about India".

 She subsequently travelled around the world in another 80 train journeys, writing Around the World in 80 Trains (2019), which The Independent listed in 2020 as one of "10 best travel books to satisfy your wanderlust in lockdown".

-In mid-2021 she, with Sunny Singh and Chimene Suleyman, received racist abuse on social media as a result of raising concerns about depictions of autism and of students of colour in Kate Clanchy's book Some Kids I Taught and What They Taught Me, with Rajesh characterising some of Clanchy's prose as "dehumanising", "racist", "anti-Black", "antisemitic" and "more like something a eugenicist might observe than a trusted teacher".
-The discussion prompted a reaction, including from authors such as Philip Pullman and Amanda Craig, that Rajesh characterised as racist, writing in The Guardian that "a sinister realisation dawned as they closed ranks and appeared to reply to white critics only", with "a group of white women authors pointedly demean[ing]" the women of colour "as 'activists' who were 'attacking' Clanchy".
-Rajesh also wrote that the 3 women of colour were "under a coordinated racist attack from the 'alt-right' which targeted our emails and social media".
+This book won the 2019 National Geographic Traveller Reader Award in the "Book worm (travel books)" category.

 Rajesh won the 2020 National Consumer Feature of the Year award of the Travel Media Awards for a piece in The Guardian about the Trans-Siberian Railway.